Beware of Lazy Historical Analogies

 2. Authenticity bias.
 People show a strong and durable preference for direct and indirect contact with other people.
 Language is a popular medium of human interaction (citation needed).
 As productivity increases, people will have the luxury to commit more resources to that preference.
 I'm no stemcel, but I like that math.

 3. Competition at the margin.
 I work in an email job.
 Boy, let me tell you, AI makes me so much more efficient.
 Every time I need to send an email, I take notes on what I want to say, craft a prompt, enter it into ChatGPT, check the draft, refine the prompt, and … no!
 I just bang out the email.
+In a world where chatbots handled 95% of my email load, I would still be fast and efficient at handling the remaining 5%.
 In a world where everyone has access to chatbots, the ability to add value on top of the new baseline becomes an advantage.

 4. AI automates everything else, too.
 Pity the poor scribes, Cowen tells us.
 As AI automates the process of writing, skill with words will become less valuable.
 Except that AI automates illustration, too.
 And animation, and voice-chat, and music, and, increasingly, video production.
 And coding, and math, and signals processing, and pattern recognition, and data analysis, and driving, and piloting, and porn, and gaming, and the use of tools and machines …